-Records of safeguarding/child protection observations or concerns can be completed electronically or as a paper version but it is most important that all staff use one consistent system for the recording of concerns and that all records are passed to the Designated Safeguarding Lead, who should complete the form to confirm what action has been taken.
+Records of safeguarding/child protection observations or concerns can be completed electronically or as a paper version but it is most important that one consistent system for the recording of concerns is readily accessible to every member of staff, irrespective of role and that all records are passed to the DSI or Deputy DSL, who should complete the form to confirm what action has been taken.

-Child protection records form a part of children's pupil records, which parents ordinarily have a right to see.
+Child protection records form a part of a child's pupil records, which parents ordinarily have a right to see.
 Any pupil or parent wishing to access the pupil's Child Protection records will need to submit a request to the school for consideration.
-Access to the record will then be arranged but records may be redacted in line with the requirements of the General Data Protection Regulation (GDPR) 2016, if releasing information would place the child, or any other person, at risk of significant harm.
+Access to the record will then be arranged but records may be redacted in line with the requirements of the General Data Protection Regulation (GDPR), if releasing information would place the child, or any other person, at risk of significant harm.

-The Data Protection Act 2018 and General Data Protection Regulation (GDPR) 2016 do not prevent school staff from sharing information with relevant agencies without the consent of parents, where that information may help to protect a child.
+The Data Protection Act 2018 and GDPR do not prevent school staff from sharing information with relevant agencies without the consent of parents, where that information may help to protect a child.